Possession Of Marijuana And A Controlled Substance

-DWI BAC >= 0.15
+DWI BAC > 0.15%

 Reduced from Class A misdemeanor to Class B: Client was arrested for Driving While Intoxicated after being pulled over by police for speed.
 A blood test taken after this stop alleged my client’s blood alcohol level (BAC) at the time of the test was .216, resulting in this case being charged as a Class A Misdemeanor.
 After extensive discovery review and persistent negotiations, the prosecutor agreed to lower the charges to a first DWI.
 This reduction was important because it reduced the punishment range, and the client was able to save $3,000 dollars in DPS surcharges.

-DWI Second — ALR Hearing
+Second DWI – ALR Hearing